Mapped: Where in Poland were Russian drones shot down?

 “I have no reason to claim we’re on the brink of war, but a line has been crossed, and it’s incomparably more dangerous than before,” he said.

-"This situation brings us the closest we have been to open conflict since World War Two".
+“This situation brings us the closest we have been to open conflict since [the Second World War].”

 Local authorities in Wyryki, eastern Poland, said a drone or similar object had struck a residential building, but nobody was injured.
 Debris was also found in the nearby town of Wyhalew.